-§ 3.10 'Block Subsidy, Funding Streams, and Founders' Reward' on p.
-20 defines the block subsidy, miner subsidy, Founders' Reward, and funding streams.
+In § 3.10 'Block Subsidy, Funding Streams, and Founders' Reward' on p.
+21 the block subsidy, miner subsidy, Founders' Reward, and funding streams are defined.
 Their amounts in zatoshi are calculated from the block height using the formulae below.

 Let the constants SlowStartInterval, PreBlossomHalvingInterval, PostBlossomHalvingInterval, BlossomActivationHeight, MaxBlockSubsidy, and FoundersFraction be as defined in § 5.3 'Constants' on p.
-70.
+72.

 Let FundingStreams be as specified in §7.10.1 'ZIP 214 Funding Streams' on p.
-136.
+137.